 - An iron and ironing board

-Read the instructions that accompany your invisible zipper and zipper foot.
+Read the instructions that accompany your invisible zipper and zipper foot and prepare the zipper.

 - Your first step is to open the zipper.

-- Use the point of the zipper to get under the coils and iron the zipper tape flat.
+- Use the point of the iron to get under the coils and iron the zipper tape flat.

 - Lay the zipper face down (zipper pull side down) on the right side of the fabric.